 Perform other duties as assigned.

-Master's degree in physics, engineering, or related field or equivalent combination of education and related experience.
+PhD in physics, engineering, or a related field or equivalent level of demonstrated knowledge.

 Demonstrated record of completing outstanding research in relevant areas of physics and engineering.

-Significant experience with advanced computer-based design and analysis of experiments.
+Experience with computer-based design and analysis of experiments.

-Significant experience in using advanced computational facilities for applied physics analysis and conducting applied physics research.
+Experience in using advanced computational facilities for applied physics analysis and conducting applied physics research.

-Advanced verbal and written communication and presentation skills necessary to author advanced technical and scientific reports, publications, invited papers, and to deliver scientific presentations.
+Proficient verbal and written communication and presentation skills necessary to author technical and scientific reports, publications, invited papers, and to deliver scientific presentations.